xfbs/tmux-rs/README.md

 - get a stacktrace on segfault

 # NEXT (ensure only has one item)
+I suspect that linking is shadowing some broken rust implementations, and maybe when compiling with rust the rust implementation is prefered improve imsg and imsg buffer implemnentation

 # TODO
 - review cmd_rotate_window.rs cmd_rotate_window_exec tailq_foreach calls